 - Item (All Rows Required*): The short form audit question.
 This information will be visible even when the question is not expanded.

 - Requirement: A more detailed description of an audit question.
 This information will be partially visible when the question is not expanded, and will be fully visible once the question has been selected.

-Additional Info, Details: An additional fields that allow you to enter text that can be viewed and edited during the audit.
+- Additional Info, Details: Additional fields that allow you to enter text that can be viewed and edited during the audit.
 They can be accessed by clicking on the Details and Additional Info link.